resource-hub-dev/rhub-api/README.md

 docker-compose up  # starts the api
 ```

-Additionaly, for conveniency, there is a `Makefile` with some useful commands:
+Additionally, for convenience, there is a `Makefile` with some useful commands:

 ```bash
 $ make init           # create new customized .env and vault.yml files